 In order to save energy when the CPU is idle, the CPU can be commanded to enter a low-power mode.
 Each CPU has several power modes and they are collectively called “C-states” or “C-modes.”
 In this tutorial, we will explain what these modes are, what they do and the modes supported by each processor.

 The lower-power mode was first introduced with the 486DX4 processor, so this concept is far from being new.
 With time, however, more power modes were introduced and enhancements were made to each mode so the CPU could consume less power when it is one of these low-power modes.

 These modes are known as “C-states.”
 They are numbered starting at C0, which is the normal CPU operating mode, i.e., the CPU is 100% turned on.
-The higher the C number is, deeper is the CPU sleep mode, i.e., more circuits and signals are turned off and more time the CPU will take to go back to C0 mode, i.e., to wake-up.
+The higher the C number is, the deeper is the CPU sleep mode, i.e., more circuits and signals are turned off and more time the CPU will take to go back to C0 mode, i.e., to wake up.